-- Student Academic and Career Advisement, which supplement the existing faculty advisement program
+Student Academic and Career Advisement, which supplement the existing faculty advisement program

-- Research support and mentorship in collaboration with the Medical Student Research Office and the Arnhold Institute for Global Health in community-based, health disparities, and health services research
+- Research support and mentorship in collaboration with the Medical Student Research Office and the Arnhold Institute for Global Health in the areas of community based, health disparities, and health services research

 - Access to faculty mentors for research and career advisement